 The best way to experience an izakaya is of course with a group of Japanese people.
 This group could be made of anyone: student clubs, sports team, work colleagues, your university class (teacher included), or even a date!
 Whenever drinking is involved, Japanese people seldom turn to bars and opt for the izakaya instead.
 In most cases when drinking in Japan, the obvious end is getting drunk, and drinking in large amounts is held in high esteem.
-The stories are true, you may most certainly see a (or multiple) passed out salaryman sleeping on the steps of the subway, especially in Friday evenings.
+The stories about salary man sleeping on the steps of the subway, are true.
+When visiting the popular drinking areas, you may most certainly see a (or multiple) passed out salaryman on the streets, especially in Friday evenings.

 After sitting down, on the ground or at the table, often a beer – nama-biru – is ordered for everyone on the first round.
 You always wait until every member has a drink to chant the traditional ‘KANPAI!’ as one.
 Most drinking games require a self introduction in Japanese before participation.
 When a senpai (older member of the club) asks something of you, you do as you are told, when he asks you to drink you drink, but sometimes at the end of the night he will pay for you, this was my case.
 There is a sense that he is making an investment in you, according to the Japanese there is a sense of trust that the kouhai (younger member) will one day remember his senpai.
 In turn when the younger members get older, they might pay for the newly recruited.
 The nomikai (drinking party) usually ends with the leader of the group or club saying a few words then the entirety of the group claps hands together saying ‘Yooooo’ signifying the end of the event.